FF-Woernitz/.github/profile/README.md

 *Have fun, keep legal.*
 **Gott zur Ehr, dem Nächsten zur Wehr!**
-(Translates to: God to honor, neighbor to defend.
+(Translates to: To the glory of God and the protection of our neighbours.
 The motto of the German fire departments)

 ---